Compare Merchant Cash Advance Quotes

 One of the biggest advantages of selling future receivables is the speed at which you can receive funds.
 When compared with traditional loans that can take weeks to approve and disburse, an MCA deal can deliver cash within 1-3 days.

 Example: A small retail business needing to restock inventory before a holiday rush can sell a portion of its future credit card sales and have the funds within a day.
-This flexibility allows the business to take advantage of the increased demand without waiting on a lengthy loan process.
+This flexibility allows the business to take advantage of the increased demand without waiting for a lengthy loan process.

-2. Lenient credit requirement:
+2. Lenient credit requirements:

 Unlike bank loans that generally require a credit score of 650 or higher to get approved, selling future receivables is more focused on your sales history and revenue streams.